Self-harm online course

 - Important new information that will help you prevent self-harm

 - New confidence when making interventions with people who once seemed unreachable

 Good to know

-The online course Tackling Addiction also gives you a lot of information relevant to self-harm and the further skills you will learn on the Brief therapy for stopping addictions workshop can also be useful for working with people who self-harm.
+The online Tackling Addiction course also gives you a lot of information relevant to self-harm and the further skills you will learn on the Stopping Addictions: effective treatment and recovery 1-day workshop can also be useful for working with people who self-harm.

 Guided imagery and visualisation are key skills to have for implementing the strategies covered on this course.

 Invaluable - it was like lifting a veil on the reasons for self-harmTeacher